 Contact Marc Albert Today

 When drivers are unreasonably careless on the road and cause another person’s injuries, they can be held legally accountable in a personal injury claim.
 A motorist’s failure to yield the right of way is often a sign that he or she has acted negligently.

 Damages available in personal injury claims may include past and future medical expenses, loss of income, lost earning capacity, and in some instances, pain and suffering.
 If you are injured, your main focus in the aftermath of an accident should be obtaining medical treatment.
 Consulting an experienced injury attorney is vital to ensure that your legal rights are preserved.
 In New York, these claims must be filed within three years from the date of the injury.

-Drivers who fail to follow traffic laws create unreasonable dangers for other motorists, as well as pedestrians and bicyclists.
-A failure to yield accident can lead to life-altering injuries for victims.
-Queens attorney Marc S. Albert assists victims and families in pursuing personal injury and wrongful death claims against people who have acted recklessly in causing a collision.
-Our firm represents clients across New York City and Long Island from our offices in Astoria and Syosset.
+Our firm represents clients across New York City and Long Island from our offices in Astoria, Queens, Downtown Brooklyn, and Syosset, Long Island.
 If you need legal assistance following a car or truck accident involving a failure to yield, contact our office today online or at 855-252-3788 to learn more about how we can help.

 If you have been in a car accident, your first call should be to Marc Albert at 855-252-3788.

 Our office is available 24 hours a day.